Where to give notice of a marriage or civil partnership, book an appointment and find out what to bring with you.

 What to bring to the appointment

-You will need to bring at least two documents to provide evidence of:
+You will need to bring at least two documents (see acceptable documents) to provide evidence of:

 - your name and surname, date of birth and nationality;

 - your place of residence;

 - if you had a previous marriage or civil partnership, a decree absolute, decree of nullity or dissolution order, or a death certificate together with a marriage or civil partnership certificate; and

 Many couples bring their passport and photo driving licence to meet these requirements.
 See the frequently asked question below for a full list of acceptable documents.

 All documents must be original.
 Photocopies are not acceptable.
 Any document which is in a foreign language must be accompanied by a complete English translation.
 From 1 November 2017 there will be an additional fee payable for consideration of divorce / civil partnership dissolution documents obtained outside the British Isles.